-30. In an Emergency Situation, the Authorities will endeavor to notify the other(s) as soon as possible of the Emergency Situation and communicate information as appropriate in the particular circumstances, taking into account all relevant factors, including the status of efforts to address the Emergency Situation.
+28. In an Emergency Situation, the CBI and the relevant Canadian Authority or Authorities will endeavor to notify the other(s) as soon as possible of the Emergency Situation and communicate information as appropriate in the particular circumstances, taking into account all relevant factors, including the status of efforts to address the Emergency Situation.
 During an Emergency Situation, requests for information may be made in any form, including orally, provided such communication is confirmed in writing as promptly as possible following such notification.

 ARTICLE FIVE: ON-SITE VISITS

-31. In fulfilling its supervision and oversight responsibilities pursuant to, and to ensure compliance with, Laws and Regulations, an Authority may need to conduct On-Site Visits to a Cross-Border Covered Entity physically located in the jurisdiction of the other Authority.
-The Authorities will consult and work collaboratively in conducting an On-Site Visit.
+29. In fulfilling its supervision and oversight responsibilities and to ensure compliance with its Laws and Regulations, the CBI may need to conduct On-Site Visits to a Cross-Border Covered Entity located in Ontario, and a Canadian Authority may need to conduct On-Site Visits to a Cross-Border Covered Entity located in Ireland.
+Each Authority will consult and work collaboratively with the Local Authority in conducting an On-Site Visit.

 a.
-The Visiting Authority will provide reasonable advance notice to the Local Authority of its intent to conduct an On-Site Visit and the intended time frame for, and the purpose and scope of, the On-Site Visit.
+The Visiting Authority provides advance notice to the Local Authority of its intent to conduct an On-Site Visit and the intended timeframe for, and scope of, the On-Site Visit.
 Other than in exceptional circumstances, the Visiting Authority will notify the Local Authority prior to notifying the Cross-Border Covered Entity.

 b.
 The Local Authority will endeavor to share any relevant reports, or information contained therein, related to examinations it may have undertaken of the Cross-Border Covered Entity.

 c.
-The Authorities will assist each other regarding On-Site Visits, including providing information that the Visiting Authority may request and that is available prior to the On-Site Visit; cooperating and consulting in reviewing, interpreting, and analyzing the contents of public and non-public Books and Records; and obtaining information from directors and senior management of a Cross-Border Covered Entity.
+The Authorities will endeavor to assist each other regarding On-Site Visits, including providing information that is available prior to the On-Site Visit; cooperating and consulting in reviewing, interpreting, and analyzing the contents of public and non-public Books and Records; and obtaining information from directors and senior management of a Cross-Border Covered Entity.

 ARTICLE SIX: PERMISSIBLE USES OF INFORMATION

-34. The Authorities recognize that, while this MOU is not intended to gather information for enforcement purposes, the Authorities may subsequently want to use the non-public information provided pursuant to this MOU for enforcement purposes.
-In cases where a Requesting Authority seeks to use non-public information obtained pursuant to this MOU for enforcement purposes, including in conducting investigations or bringing administrative, civil or criminal proceedings, treatment of the non-public information will be in accordance with the terms and conditions of the IOSCO MMOU, as amended from time to time.
+32. The Authorities recognize that, while this MOU is not intended to gather information for enforcement purposes, the Authorities may subsequently want to use the non-public information provided pursuant to this MOU for enforcement purposes.
+In cases where a Requesting Authority seeks to use non-public information obtained pursuant to this MOU for enforcement purposes, including in conducting investigations or bringing administrative, civil or criminal proceedings, treatment of the non-public information will be in accordance with the use and confidentiality provisions of the IOSCO MMOU, as amended from time to time.

-35. Before using non-public information furnished under this MOU for any purpose other than those stated in Paragraph 33 and Paragraph 34, the Requesting Authority must first consult with and obtain the written consent of the Requested Authority for the intended use.
-If consent is denied by the Requested Authority, the Requesting and Requested Authorities will discuss the reasons for withholding approval and the circumstances, if any, under which the intended use by the Requesting Authority might be allowed.
+33. Before using non-public information furnished under this MOU for any purpose other than those stated in Paragraphs 31 and 32, the Requesting Authority must first consult with and obtain the consent of the Requested Authority for the intended use.
+If consent is denied by the Requested Authority, the Authorities will consult to discuss the reasons for withholding approval of such use and the circumstances, if any, under which the intended use by the Requesting Authority might be allowed.

-36. The restrictions in this Article do not apply to an Authority's use of information it obtains directly from a Cross-Border Covered Entity, whether during an On-Site Visit or otherwise.
+34. The restrictions in this Article do not apply to an Authority's use of information it obtains directly from a Cross-- Border Covered Entity, whether during an On-Site Visit or otherwise.
 However, where non-public information is provided to the Requesting Authority pursuant to an information-sharing request pursuant to Article Four of this MOU, the restrictions in this MOU apply to the use of the information by that Requesting Authority.

 ARTICLE SEVEN: CONFIDENTIALITY OF INFORMATION AND ONWARD SHARING

-39. As required by law, it may become necessary for a Requesting Authority to share non-public information obtained under this MOU with a Governmental Entity.
-In these circumstances and to the extent permitted by law:
+36. As required by law, it may become necessary for a Requesting Authority to share non-public information obtained under this MOU with a Governmental Entity in its jurisdiction.
+In such circumstances and to the extent permitted by law:

 a.
-The Requesting Authority will notify the Requested Authority; and
+The Requesting Authority intends to notify the Requested Authority; and

 b.
-Prior to the Requesting Authority sharing the non-public information, the Requesting Authority will notify the Requested Authority and provide it with adequate assurances concerning the use and confidential treatment of the information by the Governmental Entity, including, as necessary, assurances that:
+Prior to the Requesting Authority sharing the non-public information, the Requesting Authority will provide adequate assurances to the Requested Authority concerning the Governmental Entity's use and confidential treatment of the information, including, as necessary, assurances that:

 i.
 The Governmental Entity has confirmed that it requires the information for a purpose within the scope of its jurisdiction; and